-According to recruiters, a common mistake of candidates for a job is that they try and negotiate before they are assured a job offer.
+According to recruiters, a common mistake of candidates for a job is trying to negotiate before they are assured a job offer.
 The key here is to make sure that a written offer is already in place before negotiating.
-One must be sure first that the employers indeed want them which is evidenced by a written offer.
+One must be sure first that the employer indeed wants them, as evidenced by a written offer.
 If the approval is only verbal, a salary negotiation should be put on hold.

 #2 When one can clearly quantify their contribution to the company

 An applicant’s monthly expenses are not the most important consideration employers make when deciding on a salary, but rather the significance of the job for the company.
-So, an employee who is ready to clearly state how much he can offer to the company and can convince that he is worth the extra thousand dollars can definitely negotiate.
+So, an employee who is ready to clearly state how much he can offer the company can definitely negotiate.

 #3 When the job entails a lot of work and extra hours in the office

 Admittedly, there are certain jobs that are more demanding than others, and it is just right that people who do these jobs are justly compensated.
-A new hire should look into himself and imagine how he would be feeling about his salary in the coming months.
-Chances are if at the beginning the salary doesn’t feel enough, then it would be no different in the next months.
+A new hire should consider how he will be feeling about his salary in the coming months.
+Chances are that if at the beginning the salary doesn’t feel enough, then it would be no different in the future.